ARBEEV/Arbeevcommunity/README.md

 # Arbeevcommunity
-arbeev is a virtual community  entertainment space and empowering artists.  arbeev will have its own Coin as a community currency in this space as Governance and more.  without vc control
+arbeev is a virtual community  entertainment space and empowering artists.  arbeev will have its own Coin as a community currency in this space as Governance and more.